The State of Florida issues Hurricane Sally updates

 FLORIDA DEPARTMENT OF CORRECTIONS

-- The Florida Department of Corrections (FDC) is closely monitoring Hurricane Sally and taking proactive steps to ensure public safety and make sure all individuals entrusted to our custody are safe and secure as Florida responds to the storm.
+- The Florida Department of Corrections (FDC) continues to take proactive steps to ensure public safety and make sure all individuals entrusted to our custody are safe and secure as Florida responds to the storm.

+- Offenders on community supervision have been given specific instructions from their probation officers regarding office closures.
+Probation offices have reopened in Franklin, Gadsden and Liberty counties.
+Probation offices remain closed in Escambia, Okaloosa, Santa Rosa and Walton counties.

 - Public safety and the safety of staff and inmates under Department supervision are the highest priorities for the agency.
 FDC’s emergency operations center is operating 24-hours a day and keeping in constant contact with the state EOC and every facility statewide.